-Apart from food, the COVID-19 relief package also offered cash support, targeting beneficiaries though an array of social welfare schemes.
+Apart from food, the COVID-19 relief package also offered cash support, targeting beneficiaries through an array of social welfare schemes.
 The use of prior registries resulted in cash reaching beneficiary bank accounts in record time, but with both inclusion and exclusion errors.
-Estimates from Section 6.1.2 suggest that for casual wage workers, informal salaried workers, and self-employed, who received these benefits, the mean predicted estimates of cash support are modest, at approximately ₹2000 over two months, ₹400 less than cultivators.
+Estimates from Section 6.1.2 suggest that for casual wage workers, informal salaried workers, and the self-employed, who received these benefits, the mean predicted estimates of cash support are modest, at approximately ₹2000 over two months, ₹400 less than cultivators.
 The figures also point towards a significant disadvantage for urban households.
 For an urban household reporting informal salaried work, the mean predicted value of cash support is equivalent to ₹696.5 per month, or ₹23 per day for a representative family of five members.5 This is well below the official poverty line estimates of ₹49 per day per person in an urban area as per the lower threshold defined by the Tendulkar poverty line,6 at current prices.
 This shows the perils of living in urban areas for those in informal employment, with households battling simultaneously from livelihood loss, food insecurity, and meagre cash support.

 A scheme-level breakdown sheds more light on the gaps in targeting.
 The government had announced a transfer of ₹500, in three equal monthly payments, to women account holders of the Pradhan Mantri Jan Dhan Yojana (PMJDY) account, as part of the COVID-19 relief package.
-PMJDY is a flagship financial inclusion drive,
+PMJDY is a flagship financial inclusion drive, launched in August 2014, with the objective of bridging the last mile gap in banking facilities to the unbanked poor.
+Data from the DCVTS-3 indicate that 23.3 per cent of all the sample households received transfers on account of PMJDY.
+For the sub-set of the DCVTS-3 sample interviewed for the DMAS baseline data, recipients of the PMJDY transfer can be found across both BPL and non-BPL households.
+These estimates are consistent with findings from other studies (Pande, et al., 2020; Somanchi, 2020), which